-As part of my job, they’re a lot of attitudes I work to change in others.
-From low self-esteem to effusive narcissism, I’ve coached ‘em all.
+As part of my job when serving as an executive coach, they’re a lot of attitudes I work to change in others.
+From critically low self-esteem to rampantly effusive narcissism, I’ve coached ‘em all.
 But the one attitude I’ve had real trouble changing is pessimism.
-In fact, I probably would have a hard time changing optimism as well, but rarely do I find this to be a singular setback.
+(Note: Here I am referring to the challenge of eliminating, or reversing, pessimism.
+I do routinely influence pessimism in ways that actually make it improve performance.)
+In fact, I probably would have a hard time changing optimism as well (but I certainly do manage expectations), but rarely do I find this to be a singular setback.
 It’s only when optimism is combined with unsupportive, or even destructive secondary traits that it becomes a problem.
 Think of the person who absolutely believes they will become a rocket-scientist, but who also has no ability to perform moderately challenging math.
 They won’t go far.
 But if I were to coach this individual, what do you think I’d have more success with: coaching them out of their pipe dream, or coaching them into stronger numerical reasoning?

 This is a REALLY BIG DEAL!

 Think about what most interviews assess.

 That’s right, “can do,” or “maximum performance.”
 Unfortunately, the much more predictive performance dimension is “will do,” or “typical performance.”
 But this is seldom covered in an interview because both the interviewer and the interviewee are 100% focused on maximum performance.
 In fact, it’s very difficult to assess “will do,” because it is so frequently affected by what the candidate wants to show off: their “can do.”